25 ways to advertise your event for FREE

 Make sure you have your members/supporters/business partners on email and send a mass email to let them know about the event (where, when, why, cost, RSVP etc).
 Not only is this a very cheap form of communication, it ensures people are notified instantly, and that they can easily pass on the message to others they think might be interested.
 You can issue a reminder but don't misuse this power to badger people continually - that's known as spamming.

 Add a paragraph to your email signature to let people know about an upcoming event.
-Try something like:
+Try something like this:

-"And don't forget the Good Cause annual dinner to be held at the Clown Palladium on May 1, featuring Kamahl and Kerri-Ann Kennerley.
+"The Good Cause annual dinner will be held at the Clown Palladium on May 1, featuring Kamahl and Kerri-Ann Kennerley.
 All proceeds will go towards our new housing program for homeless kids.
-For tickets or information on donating to this program please call Tina on 9999 999999 or email goodcause@goodcause".
+For tickets or information on donating to this program, please call Tina on (08) 9999 9999 or email email@example.com".

 5. Fast forward

-In your email to supporters, ask them to send it on to people they think would be interested in your event or to post the information on any site or notice board they think would be appropriate.
-It's amazing the networks people have that you would never think of or have access to yourself.
+In your email to supporters, ask them to forward your message to people they think would be interested in your event or to post the information on any site or notice board they think would be appropriate.
+It's amazing the way people have access to networks that you would never think of or have access to yourself.

-For locally-based events, whether a fete or a garage sale - use the old tried and true poster.
-Copy your event details (preferably on to A3 paper, if your copier runs to it), add colour, and stick up copies wherever regulations allow.
+For local events, whether a fete or a garage sale, use the tried and true poster.
+Photocopy your event details (preferably onto A3 paper, if your copier runs to it), add colour, and stick up copies wherever regulations allow.
 (A word of warning here.
-Many local councils have a zero-tolerance policy on posters on council or public property, declaring even community groups flyers as graffiti so make sure you check first before putting a poster up on public - rather than private - property.)
-The areas where you have more pedestrians or car stops, the better.
-It is etiquette in these circumstances to go round after the event and take them down.Again don't forget local business houses to see if you can put something up in the office lunch room.
+Many local councils have a zero-tolerance policy on posters on council or public property, declaring even community groups flyers as graffiti, so check first before putting posters up on public - rather than private - property.)
+Areas with lots of pedestrian traffic or car stops are gold.
+And remember to take your posters down after the event - it's good etiquette.

 7. Shop windows

-Most local shops will be prepared to display your information in their window if you ask politely.
-Again, collect them afterwards.
-Don't forget libraries, office noticeboards, cafes or laundromats - basically anywhere people gather and there is a board or space for information.
+Many local shops will be prepared to display your information in their window if you ask politely.
+And even if they don't want it in their window, they might agree to put it up in their staff lunch room.
+Again, collect your posters afterwards.
+Don't forget libraries, office noticeboards, cafes and laundromats - basically, anywhere people gather.

-Catch the passing trade with a large sign (if you're a prominent local such as a school you can sometimes get a local real estate firm to donate a sign and a signwriter for a few weeks.
-Otherwise ask your members for a volunteer to put their painting skills to the test).
-Put it up in a high traffic zone with added balloons and flags.
-Check with your local council where your signs can go.
+Catch the passing trade with a large sign.
+If you're a prominent local organisation such as a school, you might be able to get a local real estate firm to donate a sign and a signwriter.
+Otherwise, ask for a volunteer from among your members to put their painting skills to the test.
+Put your sign up in a high traffic zone and add balloons and flags.
+(Check with your local council first.)